joshuagryphon/plastid/docs/source/glossary.rst

     metagene
     metagene average
-        An average of some sort of quantitative information over genes aligned at some internal feature.
-For example, an average of ribosome density across all genes, aligned at their start codons.
-Or, perhaps, an average across all genes of nucleotide sequence conservation across the 12 fly genomes surrounding 5' splice sites of first introns.
+        An average of quantitative data over one or more genomic regions (often genes or transcripts) aligned at some internal feature.
+        For example, a :term:`metagene` profile could be built around:

+          - the average of ribosome density surrounding the start codons of all transcripts in a :term:`ribosome profiling` dataset

+          - an average phylogenetic conservation score surounding the 5' splice site of the first introns of all transcripts

         See :doc:`/examples/metagene` and/or the module documentation for the :py:mod:`~yeti.bin.metagene` script for more explanation.